The factory floor was abuzz with gossip after rumours spread about Theo calling an extraordinary board meeting.

 Three months into the second lockdown, everyone felt the meeting was a bad omen.
 They’d asked Theo what it was all about when he came in to do a stock check.
 His tight-lipped replies didn’t lift the mood.

-On his way home, Theo wondered how the staff had got wind of the meeting.
+Sat in his office, Theo wondered how the staff had got wind of the meeting.
 He soon worked it out.
 He remembered his recent chat with Ernie only too well…

 “Yeo Theo, how you finding the lock down?”
 Ernie asked when Theo rang.

 “I’m using it to think about the future,” Theo replied, “I’ve a new idea for the business.
 The drying robes have been selling well, but we need something new to launch when the economy starts re-opening.”

 “A new clothing line,” Theo replied, “but I've got some more research to do before I tell you what it is.
 Then, if you like it, we’ll need a board meeting to get the green light.
 But don’t say anything to anyone will you!?”